Recover from bullying in 15-mins a week

 How can you help someone with bullying behaviors?

-What are the main causes of cyberbullying?
+What are the main causes of online bullying?

 What is the definition of bullying?

 Above all else, bullying can be identified by the impact it can have on your child's mental health.
-If you believe your child has fallen prey to bullying, here are some signs you need to look out for.

 One of the most commonly reported effects of bullying is an overwhelming sense of shame3.
-Victims can learn to internalize the sense that they are to blame, and they may feel reluctant to discuss it.
-Even with their parents.
+Victims can learn to internalize the sense that they are to blame, and they may feel reluctant to discuss it, even with their parents.

-If you suspect your child is being bullied and you confront them, they may deny it.
+If you suspect your child is being bullied and you ask them, they may deny it.
 This is why knowing the telltale signs that a child is being bullied is an important step towards keeping your child safe.

 According to the National Centre Against Bullying, here are some signs that a child is being bullied4: